Thesis Title: Detecting crosslinks in milk using mass spectrometry.

 My PhD project looks to address these challenges by building a model crosslink that minimises or negates some the complexities of endogenous or insulti-induced crosslinks.
 We are subjecting two short bespoke peptides to heat and alkaline treatment and form a lysinoalanine crosslink of between the peptides.
 By characterising the fragmentation pattern, this simple model can be used as a diagnostic tool for identifying lysinoalanine crosslinks in larger protein complexes and enable us to untangle the many unknowns of crosslinks in food proteins.

 Hannah presented her research at the Annual Riddet Institute Student Colloquium 2017 Three Minute Thesis competition.
-See her presentation here or click on the thumbnail below.
+See her presentation here.